agis85/anatomy_modality_decomposition/README.md

 python experiment.py --config myconfiguration --split 0
 ```

-The code is written in [Keras] version 2.1.6 with [tensorflow] 1.4.0.
+The code is written in [Keras] version 2.1.6 with [tensorflow] 1.4.0 and experiments were run with a Titan-X GPU.

 A tensorflow implementation is uploaded in https://github.com/GabrieleValvano/SDNet.